syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

         };
         NodeCollection.Add(node);
     }
-    //To notify selection changing event, before select the nodes/conenctors in diagram. private void OnSelectionChanging(SelectionChangingEventArgs args)
+    //To notify selection changing event, before selecting the nodes/connectors in the diagram. private void OnSelectionChanging(SelectionChangingEventArgs args)
     {
-        //sets true to cancel the element's selection args.Cancel = true;
+        //Sets true to cancel the element's selection. args.Cancel = true;
     }
-    //To notify selection changed event, after selected the nodes/conenctors in diagram. private void OnSelectionChanged(SelectionChangedEventArgs args)
+    //To notify selection changed event, after selecting the nodes/connectors in the diagram. private void OnSelectionChanged(SelectionChangedEventArgs args)
     {
         //Action to be performed.